jpsugg/take-home-webdriver-test/java-framework/README.md

     * JavaScript Error: http://localhost:7080/javascript_error Test JS error.
     + Open in New Tab: http://localhost:7080/windows Test Link Opens in new tab.
     - Notification Message: http://localhost:7080/notification_message_rendered Test notification Message.

-### General Requirements
-- [X] All tests contain @Test annotation.
-- [X] All tests provide a setup and tear down mechanism that closes the browser.
-- [X] All tests run successfully from IDE.
-A way to run tests on unix based OS is provided.